Mesothelioma Fatigue and Muscle Weakness

 What Causes Fatigue in Mesothelioma?

 Fatigue is harder to quantify, and the causes are usually more complicated.
-Weakened muscles can be one factor that contributes to fatigue, but there may be many contributing factors:[1]
+Weakened muscles contribute to fatigue, but there may be many contributing factors:[1]

-- Side effects of the cancer, like pain and poor appetite
+- Symptoms of the cancer, like pain and poor appetite

 - Treatments and their side effects, such as nausea and low energy